-Our school's Curriculum Policy Statement takes account of the requirements of the National Curriculum, of the teaching of Religious Education and embodies the Local Authority's Curriculum Statement.
-We aim to enable all children in the school to achieve levels of personal development which will permit them to play their full part in the life of the community and in public service and assist them to acquire skills and to develop attitudes so that they develop a love of learning and become life-long learners.
+Our school's Curriculum Policy Statement takes account of the requirements of the Early Years Foundation Stage Framework, the National Curriculum and the locally agreed syllabus for the teaching of Religious Education.
+We aim to enable all children in the school to achieve levels of personal development which will permit them to play their full part in the life of the community and assist them to acquire skills and to develop attitudes so that they develop a love of learning and become life-long learners.